AlexRS90/Portfolio/README.md

 - For second milestone I added two more sections, called works and about me.
 Works section was built with CSS Grid and Flexbox.
 - For third milestone I added form contact with my coding partner via "Pair Programming" session.
 - For fourth milestone I create the desktop version frome the same code, making it responsive.
+- For this milestone I added the mobile menu, it works properly and takes you to the selected section.

 ## Built With

 - HTML & CSS
 - Visual Studio Code
 - Linters
+- Javascript

 ## Live Demo 🖥️ 💻 📱